About DVLCC

-We help children under 5 with Cerebral Palsy and other motor learning impairments make the best possible start in life – giving families the support and skills to continue their development at home.
+We help children under 5 years with cerebral palsy and other motor learning impairments make the best possible start in life – giving our families the support and skills to continue their development at home.

 We celebrate the children we work with, no matter their ability, to show parents and the wider world everything they can do.

-Children with cerebral palsy struggle to learn fundamental skills – they do not have the typical early experiences of their peers because of their disabilities; often excluded from everyday activities in their communities and unable to attend mainstream nursery provision, limiting their opportunities for socialisation and integration.
+Children with cerebral palsy struggle to learn fundamental skills.
+They do not have the typical early experiences of their peers because of their disabilities.
+They are often excluded from everyday activities in their communities and unable to attend mainstream nursery provision, limiting their opportunities for socialisation and integration.
 They are at risk of isolation and early intervention is crucial.

 We provide an early intervention service based on the methodology of Conductive Education.